armakuni/fidelity-docker-workshop/exercise-3/README.md

 ## ADD vs COPY command

-COPY is preferred, explicit in operational understanding and has specific options to facilitate permissions and ownership
+`COPY` is preferred, explicit in operational understanding and has specific options to facilitate permissions e.g. readonly: `ro` and ownership e.g. `chown`

-ADD has some interesting features lesser known for auto extraction of archives into your container, frowned upon in favour of copy, allowing for finer grain control and management of unnecessary files
+`ADD` has some interesting features lesser known for auto extraction of archives into your container, frowned upon in favour of copy, allowing for finer grain control and management of unnecessary files i.e. cloning a repo leaving behind a lot of used files

 ### Questions

-- Why would we need to think about optimising docker file size? (hint: storage, orchestration)
+- Why would we need to think about optimising docker file size? (hint: storage, orchestration, cold starts)

 ## WORKDIR Command